 Testing Seed Germination

 How long does it take seeds to germinate?
 There is a way to know when this will occur fairly easily by testing seed germination and how long it takes seeds to germinate.
 Having the exact knowledge of when a seed will germinate is important for a variety of reasons, the most important reasons are to save you time, energy, and money.

 What Issues Can a Germination Table Solve?

 1.)
 Saves Time & Money

 Let’s say you planted radish and carrot seed on the same date in your garden.
-In four days the radish seedling popped up and after 12 days you have no carrot seedlings and you decided that the seed must have been bad and buy more and planted it.
+In four days the radish seedling popped up and after 12 days you have no carrot seedlings and you decided that the seed must have been bad and bought more and planted it.
 Only to find two days later the first carrot seed you sowed emerges.

 2.)
 If Previous Years Seed Is Good

-Another reason to test sprouting times is on the previous year’s seed to see if it worth planting or not.
+Another reason to test sprouting times is on the previous year’s seed to see if it is worth planting or not.
 With each passing year, the seed loses a certain percentage of the seed that will sprout.
 In small garden areas where you can overseed and thin out easily, this doesn’t really make a large difference.
 In large garden plots and in the case of farm field plantings, it would matter greatly.

 3.)
 Large Seed Plantings

 When a person is planting a small seed, they tend to overplant and thin out any plantings needed.
 If you have a large seed like corn that is spaced just so far apart and in rows, it would be more important to test the seed for the percentage of seed that would sprout.
-In the case of say, 70% of corn seed coming up that would get you a passing grade in school, but wouldn’t make the cut for growing corn seed.
+In the case of say, 70% of corn seed coming up would get you a passing grade in school, but wouldn’t make the cut for growing corn seed.